Willywes/ApiResponse/readme.md

 ```

 ### Functions of Control (HTTP/200 OK)
-Default functions that always return a http 200 code, but have a control state
+Default functions that always return a http 200 code, but have a control state.

 #### Params